-A breakout team still runs but cannot win or tie any further heats and will not place at the race meeting.
+A breakout team still runs and can earn title points for a clean run but cannot win or tie any further heats and will not place at the race meeting.

 3.5.
 Recording warnings and signal cards

 When the judge issues a warning or a signal card for reasons other than interference the timekeeper must: